Meet Our Teachers

 And we were all lonely.
 I knew the kids and I needed the accountability and companionship of working together with other homeschooling families.
 We joined a local classical coop, which was the best choice at the time and one I don’t regret.
 But what I kept wanting for my children was community along with the paradox that is a Charlotte Mason education: Great Books and the time to digest them.

 I couldn’t forget my earlier vision, but why couldn’t I move on?
 After all, hadn’t my older children excelled in college?
 They had.
 Didn’t all four of them love to learn?
 They did.
 But I’d also learned something about life along the way.
 The things that I let go in homeschooling—poetry and Scripture memorization, hymns, great music, art, and literature, studying the beauty of God’s creation—these things fill a storehouse to draw on, in good times and bad.
 These “extras” were not extra to me.
 They were necessary.
-They contributed greatly to my happiness as an adult.
+They contributed greatly to my happiness and resiliency as an adult.

 Laurie’s Story